 We look forward to working with you and your family.
-As always, we are available to you and can be reached by phone or by appointment on almost any school day.
+As always, we are available to you and can be reached by phone or by appointment.
 Please don't hesitate to call if you have any questions or concerns.
 Together we will make this school year productive, fun, and rewarding!